Counseling Theories Comparison Chart

 Behavioral therapy

-Behavioral therapy focuses on changing maladaptive behaviors through conditioning methods.
-Techniques like reinforcement and punishment are employed to modify behaviors, grounded in the belief that behavior is learned and, therefore, can be unlearned.
+Behavioral therapy focuses on changing maladaptive behaviors using classical or operant conditioning.
+Techniques such as reinforcement and punishment are employed to modify behaviors, grounded in the belief that behavior is learned and can be unlearned.
 Motivational interviewing is also used to encourage change.
 This also includes multimodal therapy and other new-wave approaches, such as dialectical behavior therapy (DBT) and mindfulness techniques.

 Cognitive behavior therapy (CBT)